MercuryBench/quantum-tictactoe/README.md

 python play_qTTT.py

-in your console and play against yourself or a friend.
-There is no AI implemented yet.
+in your console and play against a friend or against the computer (which is implemented via a minimax algorithm).